p-lemonish/init.lua/README.md

 # init.lua
-This repo is used for tracking the changes in my configuration files for turning my nvim into a replacement for VSCode.
+This repo is used for tracking the changes in my configuration files for turning nvim into a replacement for VSCode.

-## Plugins used:
+## Plugins used
 - Fuzzy search: [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - Version control: [lazygit.nvim](https://github.com/kdheepak/lazygit.nvim)
 - Highlighting: [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)